Deadline: February 8, 2023

 Eligibility Criteria:

-(1) Applicants must have at least one full academic year remaining in the program and sufficient time to complete the project after the grant application deadline.
+(1) Applicants must show they have sufficient time to complete the project after the grant application deadline (i.e., at least six months remaining in the program).

-(2) Applicants must be enrolled or have been accepted in a doctoral program in a department of psychology, education, behavioral science, or an allied discipline in which there is a sufficient number of behaviorally oriented faculty members to supervise research in child development.
+(2) Applicants must be enrolled or have been accepted in a doctoral program in a department of psychology, education, behavioral science, or an allied discipline in which there is a sufficient number of behaviorally oriented faculty members to supervise the proposed research in child development and a sufficient environment in which this work will be carried out, with appropriate supervision.

 (4) Applicants may not apply for a Bijou Grant and an Innovative Student Research Grant in the same year.